threefoldfoundation/www_threefold_io/content/page/mission/roadmap/index.md

 id: about_roadmap
 image: ./about_roadmap.png
 ---
-And we’re nowhere done as we’re aiming for new heights.
-We continue to work towards our mission of a truly democratized, secure and scalable Internet infrastructure to support a truly interconnected world.
-Our mission is bold and motivates every step we make.
+And we’re aiming for new heights.
+The People’s Internet will turn into a DAO in 2022, inviting developers and enterprises from all around the world to collaborate on the decentralization of everything that is digital, and beyond.